gergacio/In7Minutes./README.md

 <!-- * [License](#license) -->

 ## General Information
--  InSevenMinutes App is a Learning Management System (LMS) for the administration and delivery of educational courses.
+-  In7Minutes App is a Learning Management System (LMS) for the administration and delivery of educational courses.

 ## Technologies Used
 - PostgreSQL